Hadipiano94/First_HTML_Website/README.md

 # First_HTML_Website
 first time coding HTML and CSS.
-<p>simple website with 3 pages, clickable pictures and links and some other websites links.
+<br>simple website with 3 pages, clickable pictures and links and some other websites links.

 Home Page: